Recommissioning Legacy Turbine Control Systems for Enhanced Reliability

 Increases in renewable energy on the power grid have increased the need for reliable peaking power.
 In many cases, these assets are available but less reliable than they once were due to the age and neglect of their control systems.
 In most cases, refurbishment of digital systems from the last 30 years is a viable alternative to costly upgrades which can have long lead times and require extensive outages to install.

-Mechanical Dynamics & Analysis (MD&A) Control Systems Division can recommission legacy gas turbine power generation control systems at a fraction of the cost of system replacement and can enhance these systems with a modern human-machine interface (HMI).
+Mechanical Dynamics & Analysis (MD&A) Turbine and Generator Controls Division can recommission legacy gas turbine power generation control systems at a fraction of the cost of system replacement and can enhance these systems with a modern human-machine interface (HMI).

 This recommissioning process can alert owner/operators to safety concerns, detect current and future nuisances or erroneous alarms, and build renewed confidence in asset operation through optimized control systems, alarms, and indications.